-The investment fund exclusively invests in individual securities (i.e. not including units in investment funds, derivative instruments and sight deposits or deposits at notice) and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG criteria (environmental, social, governance).
-At least 51% of the fund assets are invested in the form of directly purchased individual securities which are not held indirectly through investment funds or through derivatives, in equities or in equity-equivalent securities from companies which are headquartered or mainly active in the following Central European countries: Poland, Austria, Hungary, Czech Republic, Romania, Slovakia, Slovenia, Croatia, Lithuania, Latvia, and/or Estonia.
+The investment fund exclusively invests in individual securities (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice) and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG (environmental, social, governance) criteria.
+At least 51% of the fund assets are invested in dollar-denominated bonds (USD, CAD, NZD, AUD) with a (residual) maturity not exceeding five years.
+The average residual maturity in the portfolio may not exceed three years, whereby units in investment funds contained within the fund are not included in the calculation.